frabjous/open-guide-editor/README.md

 ## Trivia

 This is a sequel to, and supersedes, my earlier [K(ev)E(dit)](https://bitbucket.org/frabjous/ke) editor.
-I have also written a lua neovim plugin that provides similar functionality to what is provided by this editor, [KNAP](https://github.com/frabjous/knap) (Kevin’s Neovim Auto-Previewer).
+I have also written a lua neovim plugin that provides similar functionality, [KNAP](https://github.com/frabjous/knap) (Kevin’s Neovim Auto-Previewer).

 ## License

 Copyright 2023 © Kevin C. Klement.
 This is free software, which can be redistributed and/or modified under the terms of the [GNU General Public License (GPL), version 3](https://www.gnu.org/licenses/gpl.html).